lihuirull/FluHostPredictor/README.md

 - For `anno`: Annotated FASTA files or a directory of annotated FASTA files with added annotations based on DIAMOND BLAST results.
 - For `extract`: A CSV file with extracted markers and annotations formatted as: `Strain ID,Adaptive Markers,Number of Adaptive Markers,Protein Type`
-- For `pred`: A CSV file containing predicted class labels for the new marker data based on the trained model.
+- For `pred`: This parameter outputs not only the predicted class labels for the new marker data based on the trained model but also the prediction probabilities.
+The current study employs a very small probability threshold.

 ## Notes